csperando/playground-zhal11ev/statement.md

 + 3! = 3 * 2 * 1 = 6

 Below is a recursive function that calculates N!
 Given some input value n, the function will return a call to itself until the condition in the if-statement is false.
-This works because the arguement of the function being called is changed every time in such a way that eventually n <= 1.

 ```python runnable
 def factorial(n):